-(7) If above transfers are approved, Administrative Division will handle.
+(7) If above transfers are approved, Administrative Division will handle. Яррлонд. Ц 1111 12/2.7 1:18 К

-2pproved.
-U 12/2.7 1:18/
+4. 2 15, 2 12 .ON UNITED STAT GOVERNMENT

+Memorandum TO Man Directory Mr. Bishop TO DATE: 10-16-72

+FROM M. A. Jones en en sons en proposition de la constance de la

+SUBJECT:

+SUGGESTED NAME CHANGE CRIME RECORDS DIVISION

+A second second for the part of the second second

-4 2 15.2 14 .ON UNITED STA" GOVERNMENT 1emorandum DATE: 10-16-72 Mr. Bishop TO Sec.
-3. FROM M. A. Jones SUGGESTED NAME CHANGE SUBJECT: CRIME RECORDS DIVISION 1747 - 174 - 174 - Algor - Figs By memorandum dated 10-4-72, attached, it was indicated that Fletcher D. Thompson, SAC, Omaha, has suggested a name change for the Crime Records Division to Office of Public Information or some other more meaningful designation It was pointed out that Mr. Thompson's suggestion was in line with informal discussions you (Mr. Bishop) have had with members of your staff concerning a possible name change for the Division.
+By memorandum dated 10-4-72, attached, it was indicated that Fletcher D. Thompson, SAC, Omaha, has suggested a name change for the Crime Records Division to Office of Public Information or some other more meaningful designation and and a start and the start of the start and the start and the start and the start was given in the start of

+It was pointed out that Mr. Thompson's suggestion was in line with informal discussions you (Mr. Bishop) have had with members of your staff concerning a possible name change for the Division.

 In this connection, Mr. Gray has noted that he "can think of many reasons for changing the name.
 What have been the nature of the reasons for change discussed?"

 With the formation of the Computer Systems Division and the resultant reassignment of the personnel and the work of the Uniform Crime Reporting Section, including the National Crime Information Center/Computerized Criminal Histories file from Crime Records to Computer Systems, the title "Crime Records," as Mr. Thompson has indicated, is no longer meaningful insofar as the work of this Division is concerned.

-"Office of Public Information," which was 'suggested by Mr. Thompson, would inaccurately reflect the activities and responsibilities of this Division and could result in confusion with the Office of Public Information in the Department of Justice.
+"Office of Public Information," which was suggested by Mr. Thompson, would inaccurately reflect the activities and responsibilities of this Division and could result in confusion with the Office of Public Information in the Department of Justice.
 This, of course, would be undesirable.